-BETWEEN: AND LIFE'S JOURNEY INC. in the Province of Manitoba, hereinafter referred to as the "Employer", AND UNITED FOOD AND COMMERCIAL WORKERS UNION, LOCAL NO. 832, chartered by the United Food & Commercial Workers International Union, hereinafter referred to as the "Union".
-RE: FLEXIBILITY OF START AND FINISHING T TIMES IN RESIDENCES The Employer is open to the Union and the emplo in the start and finishing times scheduled for st recognized that: This is an issue to be determined by the Employer it determines relevant, including the fact that prograre the priorities, there can be no overtime or any of from any changes, and considerations arising residence. ramming and other needs for residents other additional or new expenses arising There is no entitlement to any change regardless of employees. of the apparent support for that amongs IN WITNESS WHEREOF, THE PARTIES HE THIS AGREEMENT.
-HERETO HAVE DULY EXECUTED SIGNED THIS DAY OF , 2023.
-FOR THE UNION: OR THE EMPLOYER:
+BETWEEN: LIFE'S JOURNEY INC. in the Province of Manitoba, hereinafter referred to as the "Employer", AND UNITED FOOD AND COMMERCIAL WORKERS UNION, LOCAL NO. 832 chartered by the United Food & Commercial Workers Internationa Union, hereinafter referred to as the "Union".
+RE: FLEXIBILITY OF START AND FINISHING TIME ES IN RESIDENCES The Employer is open to the Union and the employee in the start and finishing times scheduled for shifts recognized that: This is an issue to be determined by the Employer, take it determines relevant, including the fact that program are the priorities, there can be no overtime or any othe from any changes, and considerations arising from residence. nming and other needs for residents r additional or new expenses arising There is no entitlement to any change regardless of the employees. e apparent support for that amongs IN WITNESS WHEREOF, THE PARTIES HER THIS AGREEMENT.
+ETO HAVE DULY EXECUTED SIGNED THIS DAY OF , 2024.
+FOR THE UNION: FOR THE EMPLOYER: